Anyone evaluating the role of Advanced Placement (AP) history in a school’s curriculum ought consider the following questions:

 If you answered question #3 by asserting that intellectual rigor means the rote memorization of an astronomical amount of content that is so shallowly processed that it is quickly forgotten, then what follows won’t be your cup of tea.

-My argument is that AP European History is content-heavy and shallow, promotes superficial learning, inhibits curiosity, and stifles the teacher’s ability to be creative and flexible in designing meaningful learning experiences.
+My argument is that AP European History is so content-heavy that it promotes superficial learning, inhibits curiosity, and stifles the teacher’s ability to be creative and flexible in designing meaningful learning experiences.
 It limits the ability of students to choose electives that allow them to pursue their interests more deeply.
 The culmination of the course is a vast and arbitrary test that ranks students rather than grading them.
 In short, it is a damaging curriculum that falsely represents the experience of taking a college history class.

 The College Equivalency Myth

-The notion that the AP European History course is the analogous to a college survey course is tenuous.
+The notion that the AP European History course is analogous to a college survey course is tenuous.
 Most college survey courses begin with the ancient world and end in the modern era and are yearlong courses.
 The semester break occurs generally around 1648 or 1700.
 The AP European History curriculum begins in 1450 and extends to the present day.
 There is a sound logic to that chronology, but the amount of content dictated by the AP curriculum is too vast for a yearlong high school course.

 The first problem with the matter of college equivalency is one of time management.
 College students do not spend as much time in class as high school students, so that they have more time during the day and evening to complete lengthy or complex reading assignments.
 Many high school schedules allow little free time during the day and a heavy load of extra-curriculars that keep students busy into the evening.
 This means that the reading students do for AP classes is necessarily rushed and the comprehension shallow.
 No matter the diligence or time-management skills of the individual student, there is simply not enough time to consistently do the work in any meaningful way, and this shows in the brittle grasp that students typically have of the content.